-Abby: Wife dances the night away while husband stews at home
+Abby: Wife dances night away as husband stews at home

 Dear Abby: My wife of 15 years has recently begun spending a lot of time with a group of women who socialize away from their husbands.
 They like to meet without their husbands and party at pick-up nightclubs and swingers’ bars.
 When I asked her about it, her response was, ‘’It’s just us girls dancing with each other and having a good time.
 We dance with each other at the table we’re at.
 We never dance with any of the men who ask us.’’
 When I asked why they go to these kinds of places, she said the atmosphere and music are better there.